 - (a) General.
-The full Council may engage such staff (referred to as officers) as it considers necessary to carry out its functions. - (b) Chief Officers.
-The full Council will engage persons for the following posts, who will be designated chief officers:
+The full Council may engage such staff (referred to as Officers) as it considers necessary to carry out its functions. - (b) Chief Officers.
+The full Council will engage persons for the following posts, who will be designated Chief Officers:-

-Post Functions and areas of Responsibility Chief Executive Overall corporate management and (and Head of Paid Service) operational responsibility (including overall management responsibility for all officers) Provision of professional advice to all parties in the decision making process Together with the monitoring officer, responsibility for a system of record keeping for all the Council's decisions.
-Representing the Council on partnership and external bodies (as required by statute or the Council) Corporate Director (Law Planning & Administration) Central support services, administration and legal, governance support.
-Development control, the local plan, regeneration, building control Corporate Director (Finance & External Services) Finance, housing functions.
-External Contracts, highways and transportation leisure and environmental health
+Post Functions and Areas of Responsibility Chief Executive (and Head of Paid Service) Overall corporate management and operational responsibility (including overall management responsibility for all officers) as set out in the management structure contained in Part 7 of the Constitution.
+Ensuring appropriate professional advice to all parties in the decision making process.
+Together with the Monitoring Officer, responsibility for a system of record keeping for all the Council's decisions.
+Representing the Council on partnership and external bodies (as required by statute or the Council).
+Corporate Director (Internal Services) As set out in the management structure contained in Part 7 of the Constitution.
+Corporate Director (External Services) As set out in the management structure contained in Part 7 of the Constitution.

-(c) Head of paid service, monitoring officer and chief financial officer.
-The Council will designate the following posts as shown:
+(c) Head of Paid Service, Monitoring Officer and Chief Finance Officer.

+The Council will designate the following posts as shown:-

-Post Designation Chief Executive Head of Paid Service Corporate Director (Law, Planning and Administration) Monitoring Officer Corporate Director (Finance and External Services Chief Finance Officer
+Post Designation Chief Executive Head of Paid Service Corporate Director (Internal Services) Monitoring Officer Head of Finance, Audit & Performance Management Chief Finance Officer